IBM/WhitelistMasker/Masker/README.md

 **Below is an example of the console running TestWSdoMessageMasking:**
 ```
-Enter the tenant ID or q to exit (companyA):
+Enter the tenant ID or q to exit (companyA)&colon;

 Enter the filename of the web service properties file (MaskWebService.properties) or q  to quit: